 For many years, pretty much my whole professional career, I’ve worked at many organisations and companies.
 And in all of them, I tried to take a fun, side job, challenge, of promoting Drupal, be it inside or outside of said organisations.
 Because it was a fun thing to do, because I believe in Open Source, and because it was the right thing to do.

-Drupalcon Pittsburgh is just around the corner, and if you are still thinking “what’s in it for me”, maybe this is not the event for you.
-I’ll make it easier for you, here you’ll find some reasons why you “should not attend Drupalcon Pittsburgh”.
+Another Drupalcon is just around the corner, and if you are still thinking “what’s in it for me”, maybe this is not the event for you.
+I’ll make it easier for you, here you’ll find some reasons why you “should not attend Drupalcon”.

 Visual Regression testing: a different approach with GlitcherBot